igwed93/alx-low_level_programming/0x00-hello_world/README.md

 3-name compiles a C file and creates an executable named cisfun 4-puts writes a stream of string to the standard output 5-printf prints a string to the standard output
+6-size prints the size of various types on the computer it is run on